-This course meets the needs of learners who have gained an apprenticeship position in trowel trades (bricklaying).
+This course meets the needs of students who have gained an apprenticeship position in trowel trades (bricklaying).
 It allows them to learn, develop and practise the skills required for their employment.
 It also contributes knowledge and understanding towards the related Diploma in Trowel Occupations, which involves further brickwork understanding.

 This course is delivered in conjunction with the apprentice's employer and support is given to ensure specific training is available to meet all needs.

 You should have gained employment as an apprentice with a construction or building company.
-GCSE grade D or above in English and Maths, a Pass or above in a Construction-based course or an equivalent qualification are desirable, although not always required.
+GCSE grade D/3 or above in English and Maths, a Pass or above in a Construction-based course or an equivalent qualification are desirable, although not always required.
 You will undertake a skills test in literacy and numeracy.

 A commitment to your own learning and performance in a working environment is essential.